Collaborate with Raptor

 Our flat labor fee, which differs based on the client, is as follows:

-Artists/ Authors/ Collectives: $4000, plus materials (paper, fabrics, ink, thread), with an initial $2000 deposit.
-Materials reimbursement and balance due upon completion of the project in order for books to be delivered.
+Individual Artists/ Authors/ Collectives: $4000, plus materials (paper, fabrics, ink, thread), with an initial $2000 deposit.
+Materials reimbursement and balance are due upon completion of the project in order for books to be delivered.
 Clients based in New York City are eligible for free delivery.
 Outside of the five boroughs, the client is responsible for shipping costs.
-Authors and artists are wholly responsible for pricing and selling their books.
+Collaborators who engage with this model are wholly responsible for pricing and selling their books.

-If this rate is prohibitive, and you identify as QTBIPOC (Queer/ Trans Black, Indigenous, and People of Color), you are eligible to apply for the QTBIPOC Reduced Rate, which includes printing and materials.
+If this rate is prohibitive, and you identify as a person of queer or trans experience from the global majority, you are eligible to apply for the Global Majority QTs Reduced Rate, which includes printing and materials.
 If you’re interested in this option, fill out our contact form and tell me your budget, and we’ll see what we can do.

 **Please note that chapbooks often disqualify poets from applying for First Book Award contests.
 If you are an unpublished author hoping to submit your manuscript for one or several contests, be sure to let me know the publishing requirements so that we can see if collaborating with Raptor is possible/ look for loopholes.

-If you would like to commission a book through Raptor, please reach out to us via our contact form.
+If you would like to commission a book through Raptor, please reach out to us at houseofraptor[at]gmail[dot]com.

 About our books